icloud-photos-downloader/icloud_photos_downloader/README.md

 > If you need to install Python, see the [Appendix](#appendix) section for instructions.

+## Experimental Mode

+Some changes added to the experimental mode first before then graduating into main package.
+[Details](EXPERIMENTAL.md)

 ## Usage

 [//]: # (This is now only a copy&paste from --help output)